spiritix/lada-cache/README.md

 php artisan lada-cache:flush
 ```

-If you want to temporary disable the cache (for example before running migrations), use these commands:
+If you want to temporarily disable the cache (for example before running migrations), use these commands:

 ```shell
 php artisan lada-cache:disable